 How Do I Know If I Have a Muscle Strain

 A muscle strain results from overuse or hyperextension.
-In some cases, the muscle may actually be torn.
+In some cases, the muscle may be torn.
 Symptoms include:

 How to Treat a Muscle Strain

 Symptoms of mild to moderate muscle strains are usually gone within a few weeks.
 More severe strains may take months to heal.
-Mild to moderate strains can be successfully treated at home with ice, heat and anti-inflammatory medications.
+Mild to moderate strains can be successfully treated at home with ice, heat, and anti-inflammatory medications.
 Severe strains or tears may require medical treatment.
 Diagnostic imaging may be necessary to learn the extent of the damage to your muscle.
 Depending on the severity, physical therapy may be required.
-In the severest cases, surgical repair may be necessary.
+In severest cases, surgical repair may be necessary.